hakansuku/D1APACTraining/6_3 Sending Continuous Delivery signals to Dynatrace.md

 > Add API POST call in each of the stages (Build/Deploy/Test) of the pipeline.

 - Add the following code just under the line echo "${jsonFormat}"
+> remember to add the code for all the 3 stages

 #### NOTE : Replace XXXXX.XXX.XXXX.com with your own Dynatrace SaaS tenant domain name and replace TOKEN value dt0c01.XXXXXXXXXXXX... with your own created token value.